 What to Expect when starting T3 medication

 Because liothyronine is more powerful than levothyroxine (and other T4 medications) it’s important to talk about expectations when starting the medication.

-Some people believe that upon starting this medication that they will immediately lose weight and start feeling better - this is not necessarily the case.
+Some people believe that upon starting this medication they will immediately lose weight and start feeling better but this is not necessarily the case.

 While it is true that many people who take liothyronine do experience an improvement in their symptoms, in order to get to this level you need to understand some basic rules.

 The dose necessary for optimal results will vary based on the individual and you must take some thoughtful time and consideration to get there.

 Monitoring lab tests, in addition to your symptoms, will help you get to your optimal dosing.

 When using liothyronine remember the idea of “low and slow” as it relates to titration.

 Because this medication is powerful you always want to start a low dose and titrate up to higher doses in a slow and controlled manner.

 This means incremental increases in the medication every few weeks with periodic checks of serum lab tests.